GVFRS is always looking for new members

 - Pick up an Application Package from Station 1 on Main Street

-- Return your completed Application Package to Station 1 on Main Street
+- Return your application to Station 1 on Main Street

 - GVFRS will request a copy of your driving record